nsankaran-usf/NEURO201/README.md

 # NEURO201
-Repository for materials related to NEUR 201: Research methods and data analysis for cellular neuroscience
+Welcome to the Github page for *NEUR 201: Data analysis and research methods for cellular Neuroscience*.
+This is a repository where you will find all code related to various in-class coding activities and data analysis assignments.